Disaster Recovery

 What Is Backed Up

-The backup archive contains the complete /home/vorliq/app/blockchain/data folder.
+The backup archive contains the node data folder, for example /path/to/vorliq/blockchain/data.
 This is the critical node state folder used by the Python blockchain API.
-It includes the saved chain, pending transactions, peer list, node registry, lending records, exchange offers, governance proposals and settings, treasury proposals, price signals, forum posts, achievements, and operational blockchain logs when those files exist.
+It includes the saved chain, pending transactions, peer list, node registry, lending records, peer community request records, governance proposals and settings, treasury proposals, price signals, forum posts, achievements, and safe operational metadata when those files exist.

-The backup also includes safe backend log files from /home/vorliq/app/backend/data.
+The backup also includes protected JSON and safe diagnostic summaries from a backend data folder such as /path/to/vorliq/backend/data.
+Useful .bak files are included so a recent pre-write copy is available during investigation.
 It does not include .env files, private keys, SSH keys, node_modules, frontend build artifacts, dependency caches, or unrelated large files.

 Where Backups Live

-Production backups are written to /home/vorliq/backups on the server.
-Archive names follow the exact format vorliq-backup-YYYY-MM-DD-HHMMSS.tar.gz.
-Each successful backup also writes a contents listing next to the archive and appends a line to /home/vorliq/backups/backup.log.
+Production backups are written to a protected backup directory such as /path/to/vorliq/backups.
+Archive names follow the example format vorliq-backup-YYYY-MM-DD-HHMMSS.tar.gz.
+Each successful backup can write a redacted contents summary next to the archive and append an example-log-entry to a private backup log.

 Schedule And Retention

-The production cron job runs /home/vorliq/backup.sh daily at 02:15 server time.
+The production cron job runs the backup script on a regular schedule.
 The script keeps the last 14 days of backup archives and deletes older backup archives after a new backup has been created and verified.

 Verify A Backup

-Before restoring, verify that the archive opens cleanly and that every critical JSON file inside the backup is valid JSON.
+Before restoring, verify that the archive opens cleanly and that every critical JSON file and useful .bak file inside the backup is valid JSON.
 This command does not modify live data.

 Fresh Ubuntu Server Recovery